ambroiseodt/itl/README.md

 The codebase is licensed under the [CC BY-NC 4.0 License](LICENSE.md).

 ## Citation
-If you find this repository useful, please consider giving a star ⭐, and cite us as:
+If you find this repository useful, please consider giving a star ⭐, and citing us as:
 ```
 @misc{in_tool_learning,
   author = {Sam Houliston* and Ambroise Odonnat* and Charles Arnal* and Vivien Cabannes*},